 Regular meetings are held on the second Saturday of the month from October through May.
 Each February we host a tea to celebrate Presidents' Day and to honor our new members.
 We also schedule a field trip once a year and host happy hours.
 The Houston Area Regents Council hosts a Flag Day luncheon in June and a Constitution Day luncheon in September.

 Regular meetings begin with refreshments and socializing, followed by a program and business meeting.
-Programs for 2019-2021 include:
+Upcoming programs include:

 Due to the COVID-19 pandemic, all meetings will be conducted via Zoom until notified otherwise.
 Visitors and prospective members are welcome at all meetings.
 Contact us if you would like to join in.